 “New Drug” under Florida Statute 499.03(1)

-In many of these prosecutions for the felony offense under Florida Statute 499.03(1), the undercover officers will conduct sting operations by posing as a customer who enters the convenience store for the purposes of purchasing the new drug prohibited under Florida law.
+In many of these prosecutions for felony offenses under Florida Statute 499.03(1), the undercover officers will conduct sting operations by posing as a customer who enters the convenience store to purchase the new drug prohibited under Florida law.

 In Hillsborough County, FL, the undercover officers will attempt to purchase the new drug on three different occasions before seeking a “search warrant.”

-A few days later (sometimes weeks or months later) the law enforcement officers will return to the convenience store to execute the search warrant in order to seize any of these new drugs from behind the counter and bring additional charges against the convenience store, the owner of the convenient store, or an employee at the convenience store.
+A few days later (sometimes weeks or months later), the law enforcement officers will return to the convenience store to execute the search warrant, seize any of these new drugs from behind the counter, and bring additional charges against the convenience store, its owner, or an employee.

-In many of these cases, the convenience store owner and the employee at the store have no idea that the package contains a forbidden substance.
+In many of these cases, the convenience store owner and the store employee have no idea that the package contains a forbidden substance.

 Sometimes a local and reputable distributor will supply the product to the convenience store and even the distributor doesn’t know that the product contains a forbidden substance under Section 499.003(32) or Section 499.003(40).